Harri O'Connor: Scarlets

+On 4 April 2024, O’Connor signed a contract extension with the Scarlets.

+During a preseason friendly, O’Connor suffered an Achilles injury, ruling him out of the majority of the 2024–25 season.

+International career

+Wales U20

+O'Connor was named in the Wales U20 squad for the 2020 Six Nations Under 20s Championship, and made three appearances off the bench.

+Wales

 He was called up for the Wales national rugby union team on their June 2022 to South Africa, as a backup for Tomas Francis.
 O'Connor was not named in any of the match day squads.

+On 2 November 2023, O’Connor was added to the Wales squad for the friendly against the Barbarians, and came off the bench in the second half of the uncapped match.

+O'Connor was added to the squad for the 2024 Six Nations Championship ahead of the match against Ireland, following injuries in the squad.
+He made his debut on 17 March 2024, coming off the bench against Italy.

 Personal life

 O'Connor was born in England, where his father was based for the British Army.
 His younger brother Sam is also a prop, and a member of the Scarlets academy.